urunc-dev/urunc-release-test/docs/unikernel-support.md

 both [Qemu](https://qemu.org) and
 [Firecracker](https://github.com/firecracker-microvm/firecracker).
 For network,
 `urunc` will make use of virtio-net either through PCI or MMIO, depending on the monitor.
-In the case of storage, `urunc` uses virtio-block and initrd.
+In the case of storage, `urunc` can use initrd, virtio-block or 9pfs.
 In particular, `urunc` takes advantage of the extensive filesystem support of [Linux](https://github.com/torvalds/linux) and can directly mount containerd's snapshot directly to a [Linux](https://github.com/torvalds/linux) VM.
 This is